Slaughter and May (London)

 Much though competitors like to claim that Slaughters' star is waning, there seems to be no sign of this.
 The work is as good as it gets, and recent pay rises mean that rewards are pretty much as good as it gets, for UK firms at least.
 So whilst partnership prospects are negligible, those who don't make it can take comfort in the fact that the rest of the City will be waiting in line to offer them equity - just look at the number of ex-Slaughters people in partnerships at other top firms.

-Slaughter and May management were generous with Christmas bonuses in 2014 as associates up to six months' PQE who pulled out a "good or exceptional" performance received 7.5% of their annual salary.
+Slaughter and May management are generous with Christmas bonuses.
+In 2014 associates up to six months' PQE who pulled out a "good or exceptional" performance received 7.5% of their annual salary.
 1-2 PQE associates got 10%, 2.5-4 PQE got 12.5% and 4.5-6.5 PQE received a very decent 15%.
 All those percentages were up on the previous year year.

 As for the working life at Slaughters, the majority of comments were positive.
 A trainee said there is "Clear leadership from partners